Bhutan Days 6 & 7

 We return to Albuquerque through Bangkok in a single day, making the adventure that much more exciting (or exhausting, depending on your perspective).
 Below is a brief itinerary; a more detailed one will be forthcoming in the next few weeks.
 All locations in Bhutan are subject to change due to weather or other conditions.

-Day 1: AM Flight to LAX, LAX to BKK, arrive evening on March 21st
+Day 1: AM Flight to LAX, LAX to Hong Kong, overnight in Hong Kong March 21st; travel to BKK, arrive around noon on March 22nd

 STAY: Great Residence Hotel, 1 night